cypress-io/cypress/packages/launchpad/README.md

 - TypeScript
 - [Urql](https://formidable.com/open-source/urql/) for the GraphQL client

+More details on the front-end setup are found in the `@packages/frontend-shared` [package README](../frontend-shared/README.md).

 Cypress' entire back-end is powered by the `@packages/server` package.
 Launchpad interfaces with it via a GraphQL layer, found in `@packages/graphql`.

 [Here is a short tutorial](https://github.com/lmiller1990/vue-3-urql-example) building a simple app using the same technologies we are using for launchpad.
 There are a lot of moving pieces; understanding how everything works will help you contribute to Launchpad.